sejal-gupta23/sejal-gupta23.github.io/content/english/blog/ScarcityMarketing.md

 description: "this is meta description"
 date: 2021-03-08T05:00:00Z
 image: "/images/soldout.jpg"
-categories: ["Ecommerce", "Markerting"]
+categories: ["Ecommerce", "Markerting", "Behavioral Science"]
 author: "Sejal Gupta"
-tags: ["Marketing", "Ecom"]
+tags: ["Starbucks", "Bumble", "Amazon"]
 draft: false
 ---

-In one of my previous blogs, we explored the power of scarcity and how coffee shops can leverage it.
+In one of my other blogs, we explored the power of scarcity and how coffee shops can leverage it.
 In any business negotiation, the party with scarce or unique resources has more bargaining power & can exert influence over the negotiation to achieve desired results.

 This blog will further explore how we can use scarcity to boost the demand for a product and encourage higher sales.

-In the past year, our dependence on E-commerce platforms like Amazon, Myntra, Grofers has increased drastically, all thanks to the global pandemic.
+Year on year, our dependence on E-commerce platforms like Amazon, Myntra, Grofers has been increasing drastically, all thanks to the global pandemic and the boom of convenience economy.
 And we might have come across messages such as “Only 2 left in stock”, “41 people are viewing this item,” etc., more than we realize.

+{{< image src="images/amazon.webp" caption="" alt="alter-text" height="500" width="500" position="center" command="fill" option="q100" class="img-fluid" title="StarbucksPSL"  webp="false" >}}

 Sometimes, these inventory-related messages may be true, but they are mostly part of a marketing technique known as “Scarcity Marketing.”
 These messages lead customers to believe that this particular product is in high demand, which implies it might sell out soon.
 This encourages the customer to place their order sooner rather than later.

 And this is how by creating an Illusion of Scarcity, businesses can accelerate demand for their products.

-Scarcity Marketing aims to create a sense of urgency to make people scared that they will not be able to buy something “that they want” if they don’t act fast.
+> Scarcity Marketing aims to create a sense of urgency to make people scared that they will not be able to buy something “that they want” if they don’t act fast.
 It is important to note that this tactic doesn’t make the consumer want the product but only pushes them to buy the products they already want more quickly.

 ## Why does the illusion of scarcity work?

+{{< image src="images/cookiejar.webp" caption="[Cookie Jar Experiment](https://www.researchgate.net/publication/232477790_Effects_of_supply_and_demand_on_object_value)" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="CookieJar"  webp="false" >}}

 Let’s imagine 2 jars of cookies.
 The first jar has plenty of cookies, while the second jar only has 2 cookies.
 The cookies in both jars are identical.
 In an experiment conducted by Stephen Worchel in 1975, he found that subjects preferred to take cookies from the second jar (with one with two cookies), even though both jars’ cookies were identical.
 This clearly demonstrates the scarcity of cookies in a jar makes its cookies more attractive to the subject.